kdunee/intentguard/README.md

 ---

-AILintTest is designed to complement, not replace, traditional testing approaches.
+IntentGuard is designed to complement, not replace, traditional testing approaches.
 It's most effective when used for complex code properties that are difficult to verify through conventional means.